Thursday, June 16, 2011

 Shira says, “I wish you guys could come see our magic show.
 The kids’ll absolutely love it.”

-Their childhood friend Polly Parker, a pretty girl with long brown hair, hugs Shira and Jennifer from behind and kisses them on the cheek.
-She claims to be a witch with hereditary powers.
+Their childhood friend Polly Parker, a pretty witch with long brown hair, hugs Shira and Jennifer from behind and kisses them on the cheek.
 “Sorry I can’t go see it,” she says.
 “I gotta go home so Mom and I can go school shopping while the sales are still on.”

 “Oh, you’ll get your chance.
-Jen and I’ve got a lot more shows just this year.
+Jen and I’ve got three shows this year.
 We’ll even give you a free ticket if you want.”

 Polly glares at Shira and drags her away with her into the crowd.
 She whispers, “What’s Leila Shelley doing here?”